hackclub/putting-the-you-in-cpu/README.md

 For example, the program header table can specify a large swath of data to be loaded into memory together.
 That single `PT_LOAD` block might contain both code and global variables!
 There's no reason those have to be specified separately to *run* the program; the CPU just starts at the entry point and steps forward, accessing data when and where the program requests it.
 However, software like a debugger for *analyzing* the program needs to know exactly where each area starts and ends, otherwise it might try to decode some text that says "hello" as code (and since that isn't valid code, explode).
 This information is stored in the section header table.

 While it's usually included, the section header table is actually optional.
-ELF files can run perfectly well with the section header table completely removed, and developers who want to hide what their code does will sometimes intentionally "strip" the section header table from their ELF binaries to make them harder to decode.
+ELF files can run perfectly well with the section header table completely removed, and developers who want to hide what their code does will sometimes intentionally strip or mangle the section header table from their ELF binaries to [make them harder to decode](https://binaryresearch.github.io/2019/09/17/Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.html).

 Each section has a name, a type, and some flags that specify how it's intended to be used and decoded.
 Standard names usually start with a dot by convention.
 The most common sections are: